Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 It compares the geometric roughness height $k$ and the viscous length scale $\delta = \nu/u_{\tau}$.
 For $k^+ \gg 1$, the wall roughness height is penetrating through the viscous wall layer.
 In this fully rough regime, wall shear stress becomes independent of viscosity.
 Wall friction is dominated by Reynolds stresses and turbulent pressure drag across the boundary layer.
-In the following, quantities that are rescaled in terms of wall units (velocities by $u_tau$, length by $\delta$) are denotes by a superscript $^+$.
+In the following, quantities that are rescaled in terms of wall units (velocities by $u_\tau$, length by $\delta$) are denoted by a superscript $^+$.
+Furthermore, we define the bulk Reynolds number in terms of the maximum radius as $Re_b = 2 R_{\max} u_b/\nu$.
+Recall that $R_{\max} = \lambda/2$ has the same value for all configurations under consideration.